Jason-XII/clash-royale-simulator/README.md

 - evo, hero and elite card mechanics
 - ...

+## Where is the code?

+The folder structure of this repo is very complicated.
+I'm sorry for the inconvenience!

+The real code files are in `src/clasher_new`.
+- `__init__.py` is an empty placeholder
+- `gamedata.json` contains very necessary data extracted from the game, like hitpoints, damage, etc.
+- `card_utils.py` reads `gamedata.json` and provides easy ways to access character attributes
+- `arena.py` defines `TileGrid` which contains information on where each sides' King tower and princess towers are located
+- `player.py` is a short file that stores a player's information in game, like current elixir.
+- `battle.py` contains all the game logic, defining behavior for troops, buildings, projectiles and other mechanics.

 ## I need help

 This project is far from finishing.
 I already poured more than 25 hours into this project and many more